alanCWD/ShipSwift/woocommerce-plugin/goablp-shipping/readme.txt

 4. Debug mode logging for troubleshooting

 == Changelog ==

+= 1.0.10 - 2025-11-06 =
+* Fixed: Complete rewrite using inline JavaScript to bypass external file loading issues
+* This version embeds the script directly in the page HTML for maximum compatibility
+* Should resolve all script loading issues across different WordPress/WooCommerce configurations

 = 1.0.9 - 2025-11-06 =
 * Fixed: Aggressive script loading on all admin pages to ensure JavaScript loads